 Back to Top

-AACC believes no qualified student should be restricted from attempting college because of limited financial resources.
+AACC’s financial aid office provides services to students to pursue their educational goals by providing financial resources, advising on aid programs, and determining eligibility.
+The office is committed to ensuring no student will be denied an opportunity for an education due to limited financial resources.
 Grants, scholarships, loans and work-study programs are available to eligible students who are enrolled in eligible degree or certificate programs.
 Payment plans are also available to all students.

-The financial aid office uses the results of the Free Application for Federal Student Aid (FAFSA) to determine eligibility for all need-based funds.
-Cost of Attendance (COA) budgets are determined when student FAFSA data is imported.
-Student COA budgets, including living expenses (housing), are assigned based on responses to the housing plans question on the FAFSA.
+The financial aid office (FAO) uses the results of the Free Application for Federal Student Aid (FAFSA) to determine eligibility for all need-based funds.
+Gift aid is awarded to students with financial need according to the restrictions of the award and availability of funds.

 1. Pell